Treehouse of Horror III: Cultural references

 The "King Homer" segment is a parody of the 1933 film King Kong.
 When the classified ad Marge has responded to is shown, what is visible of the ad above it reads, "you like pina coladas, getting caught in the rain?
 Come with me and escape."
 This is a reference to the Rupert Holmes song "Escape (The Piña Colada Song)".
 The tribal leader is heard saying "Mosi Tatupu, Mosi Tatupu", which the subtitles inform us means "We will sacrifice the blue-haired lady."
 The scene of King Homer on Broadway is based on Young Frankenstein (1974).
 During his rampage, he spots Shirley Temple singing "On the Good Ship Lollipop", and ends up eating her.
 Mr. Burns says "I remember when Al Jolson ran amok at the Winter Garden and climbed the Chrysler Building."

 The title "Dial "Z" for Zombies" is a play on the title of the 1954 Hitchcock film Dial M for Murder.
 It parodies Night of the Living Dead, Return of the Living Dead, and Pet Sematary.
 In the pet cemetery, there are tombstones that read Fish Police, Capitol Critters and Family Dog, each a short-lived animated series intended to capitalize on The Simpsons success.
 When casting the spell, Bart wears the album cover of Michael Jackson's Thriller on his head.
 This is a reference to Jackson's famous music video, in which he dances with zombies.
-As Zombie William Shakespeare is dying he says “Is this the end of Zombie William Shakespeare?”, which is a reference to the line from Little Caesar “Mother of mercy, is this the end of Rico?”
+As Zombie William Shakespeare is dying he says “Is this the end of Zombie Shakespeare?”, which is a reference to the line from Little Caesar “Mother of mercy, is this the end of Rico?”
 Homer's weapon of choice for "Dial "Z" for Zombies", a sawn-off Winchester Model 1887 lever-action shotgun; is a reference to Terminator 2: Judgment Day and the scene where Homer guns down zombies in the hallway of Springfield Elementary's library is a direct reference to the Terminator's first battle with the T-1000.